Wherever and whenever LGBTQ+ people have lived, they have loved.

 No one knew raw sexuality better than Tennessee Williams, author of Cat on a Hot Tin Roof and A Streetcar Named Desire, and one of the most consequential playwrights in history.
 When he was 36 years old, he met Frank Merlo, a Sicilian-American actor 11 years his junior, in New Orleans.
 A year later, they were madly in love.

 After the success of Streetcar, the two traveled the world in the late 1940s and 1950s, summering in Europe as Williams sought inspiration in Rome, Barcelona, and London.
 Merlo became Williams's personal secretary, creating order in his life and helping him deal with his constant struggle with depression.
 The two split after 14 years of harmony, unable to work through infidelity and drug abuse on both sides.

 Shortly after their breakup, Merlo was diagnosed with inoperable lung cancer.
 Suddenly none of the wounds of the past mattered; Williams returned to nurse his lover until cancer took his life.

 Consumed by the loss of his true love, the Tony winner became plagued by theatrical failure, drug abuse, and depression.
 Through his later life he was in and out of treatment facilities, unable to live up to his creative glory.

 After the Civil War and emancipation, the two split to pursue their calling for justice.
 Holley gave talks in the North raising money to educate freed slaves, while Putnam went to Virginia to teach them.
-She ended up founding the Holley School, named after her lover.
+She ended up founding the Holley School, named after her partner.